siddharthroy12/recoded/README.md

 ![[Project Preview]](./preview.gif)

-There are plenty of Apps like this where you can make beautiful images of your code but non of them support making GIFs so I made this.
+There are plenty of Apps like this where you can make beautiful images of your code but non of them support making Videos so I made this.

 <p align="right">(<a href="#top">back to top</a>)</p>